Cloud computing lets you spend more time on your research, providing all the computing you need, exactly when you need it

 - Impact.
 Will this award be of significant benefit to a community of users, either within a discipline or organization.
 Will it push science forwards?
 It should be a single project/theme, not a whole group’s activities.
 List collaborators who you will work with, and/or use your service.
 Also include how will it be disseminated, beyond academic publications, e.g. open-source solution

 - Resources.
 Do you have resources (people/effort) in place to complete the project successfully?
 The award is only for Azure resources (compute, storage, bandwidth, etc), not for people.
-The size of the awards is large.
+The size of the awards are large.
 A request for 20 TB of storage and 200,000 hours of compute time is reasonable.
 A request for 1 GB of storage and 20 hours of compute time is too small for an award.

 What is Microsoft Azure?